-Ever wonder why your site has a lot of visitors, but not enough transactions, purchases or inquiries?
-In this post we will look at both marketing and UX metrics at a slightly different angle.
+Ever wonder why your site has a lot of visitors, but not enough transactions, purchases, or inquiries?
+In this post, we look at both marketing and UX metrics from a slightly different angle.

 User Experience Has a HUGE Role to Play

 In his ever-so-popular book Don’t Make Me Think, Steve Krug provides a simple definition for usability: “It really just means making sure that something works well: that a person of average ability and experience can use the thing—whether it’s a website, a toaster, or a revolving door—for its intended purpose without getting hopelessly frustrated.”

 In the end, all different usability definitions tend to come down to some fairly common themes: